mandober/rust-debrief/traits/Deref.md

 }
 ```

-In addition to being used for explicit dereferencing operations with the (unary)
-`*` operator in immutable contexts, `Deref` is also used implicitly by the
-compiler in many circumstances.
-This mechanism is called *Deref coercion*.
+In addition to being used for explicit dereferencing operations with the (unary)`*` operator in immutable contexts, `Deref` is also used implicitly by the compiler in many circumstances.
+This mechanism is called _Deref coercion_.
 In mutable contexts, `DerefMut` is used.

-Implementing `Deref` for smart pointers makes accessing the data behind them
-convenient, which is why they implement `Deref`.
-On the other hand, the rules
-regarding `Deref` and `DerefMut` were designed specifically to accomodate smart
-pointers.
-Because of this, `Deref` should only be implemented for smart pointers
-to avoid confusion.
+Implementing `Deref` for smart pointers makes accessing the data behind them convenient, which is why they implement `Deref`.
+On the other hand, the rules regarding `Deref` and `DerefMut` were designed specifically to accommodate smart pointers.
+Because of this, `Deref` should only be implemented for smart pointers to avoid confusion.

 For similar reasons, this trait should never fail.
-Failure during dereferencing
-can be extremely confusing when `Deref` is invoked implicitly.
+Failure during dereferencing can be extremely confusing when `Deref` is invoked implicitly.

 ## Deref coercion